-- ► From the PGM screen, press the TURN key to access the Turn popup menu - ► Select Contour from the popup menu
+- From the PGM screen, press the Program Steps soft key - Press the Contour soft key to access the popup menu - Select Turn from the popup menu

-- ► The Step Range indicates the program steps which define the contour.
+- The Step Range indicates the program steps which define the contour.
 This range is determined automatically. - Select how the shoulder is to be machined by selecting either Turn or Face.
 With Turn, the shoulder is machined in pass parallel to the centerline.
 With Face, the passes are made perpendicular to the centerline. - Select between Straight, Constant (chip load), and Equidistant for tool path type.
-With facing, only Straight tool path type is possible. - ▶ Enter the Start Point.
+With facing, only Straight tool path type is possible. - Select the machining direction to match the tool orientation.
+Select Forward to machine in the direction of the programmed contour.
+Select Reverse to machine in the opposite direction of the programmed contour. - Enter the Start Point.
 The tool moves to this point before machining the contour.
-Program a start point on the proper side of the contour at a location where machining can safely begin. - ► Enter the Pass depth.
-This is the maximum depth the tool may cut on each pass. - ▶ Enter the Clearance distance.
-This is the distance the tool is moved away from the material before moving to the start of next pass. - ► Enter the roughing Feed rate in inches/min (ipm) or millimeters/min (mmpm).
-Enter 0 to skip running the roughing passes. - ► Enter the Finish allowance in the X axis.
+Program a start point on the proper side of the contour at a location where machining can safely begin. - Enter the Pass depth.
+This is the maximum depth the tool may cut on each pass. - Enter the Clearance distance.
+This is the distance the tool is moved away from the material before moving to the start of next pass. - Enter the roughing Feed rate in inches/min (millimeters/min) or inches/rev (millimeters/rev).
+Enter 0 to skip running the roughing passes. - Enter the Finish allowance in the X axis.
 This is the amount of material left after the roughing passes to be removed on the finish pass. - ► Enter the Finish allowance in the Z axis.
-This is amount to be removed on the finish pass. - ► Enter the finish Feed rate.
+This is amount to be removed on the finish pass. - Enter the finish Feed rate.
 Enter 0 to skip running the finish pass.

-- ► The tool initially moves to the Start Point, offset by the Clearance distance - ► The roughing passes are optional.
-If the roughing feed rate is 0, the rough passes are skipped. - ► The amount of material machined on each rough pass is determined by the system and will not exceed the specified Pass value - ▶ The Contour is machined at the feed rate programmed in the step.
-When the tool plunges directly into the material, the full cut override is applied to the feed. - ▶ If a Finish allowance is specified, the programmed amounts are left on the X and Z surfaces to be removed on the finish pass. - ► The tool returns to the Starting point after completing the rough passes - ► The Finish pass is optional.
-If finish Feed is 0, the Finish pass is skipped. - ► The direction of the Finish pass matches the direction of the programmed contour - ► The tool returns to the Starting point after the Finish pass completes
+- The tool initially moves to the Start Point, offset by the Clearance distance - ► The roughing passes are optional.
+If the roughing feed rate is 0, the rough passes are skipped. - The direction of the roughing passes is based on the direction of the programmed contour and the machining direction. - The amount of material machined on each rough pass is determined by the system and will not exceed the specified Pass value - The Contour is machined at the feed rate programmed in the step.
+When the tool plunges directly into the material, the full cut override is applied to the feed. - ► If a Finish allowance is specified, the programmed amounts are left on the X and Z surfaces to be removed on the finish pass. - The tool returns to the Starting point after completing the rough passes - The Finish pass is optional.
+If finish Feed is 0, the Finish pass is skipped. - ► The direction of the Finish pass matches the direction of the roughing passes - The tool returns to the Starting point after the Finish pass completes